amitvashisttech/docker-k8s-ericsson-m-11-Sept-2023/02-Kubernetes/10-Labels/README.md

 Case 4 : What if the worker1 goes off / shutdown or anything wrong happen.
 --> All my ( MyDeployment will be stuck on a pending state -> bz non of the remaining worker is having the right label required by mydepoyment )

-Solution -> Lables two worker with same lables, hence we can avoid single point of failours
+Solution -> Lables the two worker with same lables, hence we can avoid single point of failours
+         -> Let's label worker4 with the respective label ( amit: vashist )
          -> All my ( MyDeployment will be scheduled on worker4 )

 Case 5 : If some remove the nodes labels then what will happend to my existing mydepoyment pods.
-        -> All my existing pod will be still running whereever they are, untill any scaling opertaion will kickoff.
+        -> All my existing pod will be still running where ever they are, untill any scaling opertaion will kickoff.

 Case 6 : Can we have a multiple Labels Selectors
         -> Yes

-## Commans
+## Commands
 ```

     2  kubectl get nodes